CSA-OCP-GER/aad-identity-for-developers/challenge-7-oauth2-implicit-flow.md

 ## Here is what you'll learn

-- How to register an Azure AD application and allow the OAuth2 Implicit Flow
+- How to register an Azure AD application and allow the OAuth2 Implicit Grant Flow
 - How to authenticate an user and start an OAuth2 implicit flow to acquire an access token to call Microsoft Graph API

 ## Create an Azure AD application and enable Implicit grant flow